Chixshunter101/Coding-Competition-sample-code/README.md

-# This is the possible sample code in programming competition using Python
+# This are the possible sample code in programming competition using Python